PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 The agent our team designed while working on @turtayev2024hackingctfsplainagents = Measuring 50%-task-completion time horizon <equivalent_human_effort>

-To estimate the human expert effort equivalent to current AI capabilities we follow #cite(<measuring-ai-ability-to-complete-long-tasks>) by measuring the 50%-task-completion time horizon.
+To estimate the human expert effort equivalent to current AI capabilities we follow #cite(<kwa2025measuringaiabilitycomplete>) by measuring the 50%-task-completion time horizon.
 This is the time humans typically take to complete tasks that AI models can complete with 50% success rate.

 _Hack The Box_ estimates difficulty of the challenges by measuring how long it takes a median participant from first accessing the challenge data (by downloading challenge files or starting the docker container) to submitting a flag.
 We adopt this approach to measure human time spent solving a challenge.